Top 5 best mountain lakes in Corsica to explore with your family New

 ©ADOBE STOCK ©ADOBE STOCK

-An island of beauty, Corsica is home to nearly forty mountain lakes.
+The Isle of Beauty, Corsica is home to nearly forty mountain lakes.
 Located high up in the central part of the island, they are home to many protected species, from golden eagles to Corsican salamanders.
 Escape for a family hike to one of the five most beautiful mountain lakes in Corsica.

-In the Monte Rotondu massif, at an altitude of 1,310 meters, Lake Crena (Creno) is accessible by hiking.
-The only mountain lake with a forest atmosphere, it is surrounded by laricio pines, one of the symbols of Corsica.
-Colorful water lilies and fish, salamanders, Corsican nuthatches, and dragonflies populate its waters.
+In the Monte Rotondu massif, at an altitude of 1,310 metres, Lake Crena (Creno) is accessible by hike.
+The only mountain lake with a forest atmosphere, it is surrounded by Laricio pines, one of the symbols of Corsica.
+Colourful water lilies and fish, salamanders, Corsican nuthatches and dragonflies inhabit its waters.
 To protect its biodiversity, swimming is prohibited.

 Corsican water lilies, a natural spectacle not to be missed.

 The water lilies begin to bloom in June.
-Their red and white colors contrast with the deep blue of the Corsican lake.
-For more information on the best hiking trails to the lakes, please contact local tourist offices, such as Ouest Corsica or Corsica Aventure, or tourism professionals.
+Their red and white colours contrast with the deep blue of the Corsican lake.
+For more information on the best hiking trails to the lakes, please contact the local tourist offices, such as Ouest Corsica or Corsica Aventure, or tourism professionals.

 It is also recommended that you avoid approaching or feeding the pigs so that everyone can enjoy their visit in peace.